wxwatchr/EmotionClassification/README.md

 ![sample images](https://github.com/wxwatchr/EmotionClassification/blob/master/Graphics/sample_images.PNG)

+The data collection and analysis code can be viewed [here](https://github.com/wxwatchr/EmotionClassification/blob/master/DataCollectionAndEDA.py).

 **Data Analysis:**  To develop the emotion classification, a neural network will be created.
 Various convolutional layers and architectures will be tested for accuracy.

 The weights for the CNN were first tested using the VGG16 model.
 Then additional Conv2d, BatchNormalization, MaxPooling, Dropout, and Dense layers were added.
 The accuracy was low (46.26%).
+The VGG16 model code can be viewed [here](https://github.com/wxwatchr/EmotionClassification/blob/master/VGG16model.py).

 The same layers were then used with weights set based on the VGG19 model.